AdobeDocs/commerce-merchant-services.en/help/payment-services/overview.md

 ---
 title: Introduction to [!DNL Payment Services]
-description: Learn how to install and use [!DNL Payment Services] as a turnkey, robust, and secure payment processing solution for your Adobe Commerce and Magento Open Source websites.
+description: Learn how to install and use [!DNL Payment Services] as a turnkey, robust, and secure payment processing solution for your [!DNL Adobe Commerce] and [!DNL Magento Open Source] websites.
 role: User
 level: Intermediate
 exl-id: e4d8d789-fcf6-4aaa-bc4e-42ce21c6dd6c
 ---
 # Introduction to [!DNL Payment Services]

-[!DNL Payment Services] for Adobe Commerce and Magento Open Source is your turnkey self-service solution, including sandbox testing and a simple setup, for providing robust and secure payment processing for your Commerce websites.
+[!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] is your turnkey self-service solution, including sandbox testing and a simple setup, for providing robust and secure payment processing for your Commerce websites.

 ![[!DNL Payment Services] extension Admin view](assets/admin-view.png)